Collinear scattering and long-lived excitations in two-dimensional electron fluids

-For even $m$, analysis proceeds in a similar manner, however it yields a normal $T^2$ scaling of the decay rates.
-This is so because for even $m$ different terms in \eqref{eq:eta+(-)^m eta} are of equal signs and do not cancel out.
-As a result, the even-$m$ and odd-$m$ harmonics show a very different behavior.
-While the odd-$m$ rates vanish in the zero-thickness approximation for the active shell at the Fermi surface, the even-$m$ rates remain finite in this limit, scaling as $T^2$.
-Infinite lifetimes found for odd-$m$ modes indicate that the problem of lifetimes is too subtle to be successfully tackled by the 1D quantum mechanics approach.

-This motivates us to attempt a direct calculation through diagonalizing the linearized collision operator $I_{\rm ee}$ without invoking the zero-thickness assumption $T\ll T_F$.
+Before we proceed with diagonalizing the operator $I_{\rm ee}$ we note that one more reason for why the long-lived modes have been missed in the literature undoubtedly lies in the difficulty of a direct calculation.
 This problem proves to be quite demanding for several reasons.
-First, the eigenstates of $ I_{\rm ee}$ are localized in a peculiar phase space region, an annulus at the Fermi surface of width proportional to $T$.
+First, the eigenstates of $I_{\rm ee}$ are localized in a peculiar phase space region, an annulus at the Fermi surface of width proportional to $T$ owing to the fermion exclusion effects (see Sec.
+A in Supplemental Information \cite{Supplement}).
 Sampling this ``active part'' of $p$ space requires a mesh which is adjusted with temperature.
-Second, capturing the kinematic constraints that lead to collinear collision effects, requires ``high-finess'' sampling of the near-collinear momenta as compared to the generic momenta in the annulus.
-Things are made still more complex by the fact that the anglular width of the active collinear region also varies with temperature, decreasing as $T$ \cite{Supplement}.
+Second, capturing the kinematic constraints that lead to collinear collision effects, requires ``high-finess'' sampling of the near-collinear momenta as compared to the generic momenta in the annulus (see Sec.
+B in Supplemental Information \cite{Supplement}).
+Things are made still more complex by the fact that the anglular width of the active collinear region also varies with temperature, decreasing as $T$.
 To tackle this problem, we make use of the cylindrical symmetry of our system and link the decay rates for different modes to the angular distribution for scattering induced by a test particle injected in the system.
 Computing the angular distribution as described below, we Fourier-transform it in $\theta$ to find decay rates for individual modes.
-This scheme allows us to directly diagonalize the collision operator, Eq.\eqref{eq:I_ee}, finding the results shown in Fig.\ref{fig:fig1}.
+This scheme allows us to directly diagonalize the collision operator, Eq.\eqref{eq:I_ee}, finding the results shown in Fig.\ref{fig:fig1} (the relevant technical steps are described in Secs.
+C and D Supplemental Information).